 At present, FPIC, is not yet widely applied in Cameroon.
-No consultation has actually been conducted with the indigenous peoples to get their consent in connection with REDD+.
-Since REDD+ must give full consideration to the case of the indigenous peoples, Cameroon will develop its mechanism, which will be specific to it and will take the characteristics of the country into account.
+No specific consultation has actually been conducted with the indigenous peoples to get their consent in connection with REDD+ but indigenous peoples have been systematically included in consultations and reflections to draft this R-PP. Since REDD+ must give full consideration to the case of the indigenous peoples, Cameroon will develop its mechanism, which will be specific to it and will take the characteristics of the country into account.
 Consultations will be carried out with the indigenous peoples to get their consent by using the appropriate tools, such as MAPAPPY.
 This consent will not only be obtained for the construction of the REDD+ strategy (for the sharing of revenues resulting from REDD+, for the identification of the REDD+ intervention and project implementation zones, etc.), but also for the implementation of the REDD+ activities, projects and programs to be developed in the territory occupied by the indigenous peoples.
 To do this, dissemination tools specific to the indigenous peoples will be developed.
 These tools will be developed by the CSOs, the training centers and the technical partners who are working on promoting the rights of the indigenous peoples.